Jon Anderson: Early life

 John Roy Anderson was born on 25 October 1944 in Accrington, Lancashire, England.
 His father Albert was from Glasgow, Scotland, and served in the army in the entertainment division and later worked as a salesman; his mother Kathleen was of Irish and French ancestry and worked in a cotton mill, cotton being the biggest export from Lancashire at the time.
 Together they became county champions in ballroom dancing, winning several awards.
 Anderson said they named him after an English singer who toured as "John Roy the Melody Boy" and the Scottish name Royston.
 Anderson grew up on Norfolk Street with brothers Tony and Stuart, and sister Joy.
 He is the third youngest.
 As a youngster, Anderson became a fan of several musicians, including Elvis Presley, Eddie Cochran, the Everly Brothers, and Jon Hendricks.

 Anderson attended St. John's School where he organised daily football matches during lunch break.
 He was not a strong academic, and remembered he "was always getting into trouble for messing around and singing too loud".
 There, he made a tentative start to a musical career, playing the washboard in Little John's Skiffle Group who performed songs by Lonnie Donegan, among others.
 At fifteen, Anderson left school after his father became ill and took up work on a farm, as a lorry driver transporting bricks, and as a milkman to help support the family.
 A keen football fan, he tried to pursue a career at Accrington Stanley F.C., but at 5 ft 5 in tall, he was turned down because of his frail constitution.
 He remained a fan of the club, and was a ball boy and mascot for the team for one year.
-Anderson dropped the "h" from his first name in 1970.